 First, visually inspect the cam and crank sensors and their harnesses for damage.
 If you notice broken or frayed wires, you need to make sure to repair and recheck them.

-If a P0017 trouble code goes undiagnosed and untreated, it can lead to serious damage to a vehicle.
-Make sure that you use your OBD-II scanner to verify this code as soon as possible if you should experience any of the symptoms listed here.
+Yes, you can still drive with a bad camshaft sensor, but overtime your car’s performance will degrade and it’s not safe to drive with a bad camshaft sensor.
+If a P0017 code goes undiagnosed and untreated, it can lead to serious damage to a vehicle.
+Make sure that you use a professional OBD-II scanner to verify this P0017 code as soon as possible if you should experience any of the symptoms listed here.